PostgreSQL, MySQL, MS SQL, BigQuery, Snowflake

 - Trigger that script in many ways.

-- Compose scripts in Flows or Apps (in particular, Database Studio to visualize and manage your databases in apps).
+- Compose scripts in Flows or Apps (in particular, Database studio to visualize and manage your databases in apps).

 - You can share your scripts with the community on Windmill Hub.
 Once submitted, they will be verified by moderators before becoming available to everyone right within Windmill.